 It is also known as Dream Museum Zone (DMZ), one of the most interactive and Instagram-able museums in Indonesia.
 It is located in one of the most popular tourist destinations in Indonesia, namely Kuta, Bali.
 Unlike any other museums that mostly display historical collections, 3D Art Museum displays modern and contemporary arts, like 3D arts and life-size murals.

 There are more than 120 unique art pieces classified into 14 different categories.
-Visitors say that you can do aa full-day visit to thise museum, since there are so many interactive and creative work arts to see and to play with.
-Carefully printed art works are displayed to served as the backdrop for 3D photography and illusion effects.
+Visitors say that you can do aa full-day visit to these museums since there are so many interactive and creative work arts to see and to play with.
+Carefully printed artworks are displayed to serve as the backdrop for 3D photography and illusion effects.
 The art pieces are resulting for collaborative works between local and Korean artists.